Trump, Modi vow relentless fight on extremists in mass rally

 Houston, one of the most ethnically diverse cites in the United States, is ground zero in the Democratic Party's inroads in Texas, a must-win state for Trump next year.

-Speaking of his record as if on the campaign, Trump made no mention of many Indians' concerns over US visa policy -- but highlighted his efforts to turn back undocumented immigrants from Central America.
+Speaking of his record as if on the campaign trail, Trump made no mention of many Indians' concerns over US visa policy -- but highlighted his efforts to turn back undocumented immigrants from Central America.

 "We are going to take care of our Indian-American citizens before we take care of illegal immigrants that want to pour into our country," Trump said.